• Skip to primary navigation

 When your veggies are cooked, just pop them in a blender with a few other simple ingredients, and you're pretty much done!
 It's super (souper?) simple to make, and the end result is thick, creamy, and beautifully smooth.

-I whizzed up all my ingredients for this vegan soup in the Froothie Evolve blender*, which I was recently gifted from the brand.
-You can immediately tell that it's a better quality product than my previous blender - the two jugs feel sturdy and hardwearing, reassuringly heavy with their tempered glass pitchers.
+I whizzed up all my ingredients for this vegan soup in my beloved Froothie blender*, which I was recently gifted from the brand.
+You can immediately tell that it’s a better quality product than my previous blender – the two jugs feel sturdy and hardwearing, reassuringly heavy with their tempered glass pitchers.

 Two jugs, I hear you ask?